We’re going to tackle this topic by answering the following question from a site visitor.

 - When lactobacillus and bifidus are low, then more oxalate is absorbed.
 Normally our gut flora like lactobacillus acidophilus and bifidobacterium consume oxalate and turn it into a less harmful substance and then it is eliminated through the stool.
-On other hand, high levels of oxalate can kill lactobacillus acidophilus and since high oxalate alter pH and antioxidant levels; which means gut problems can cause high oxalates, but high oxalates can cause degradation of the gut.
+On the other hand, high levels of oxalate can kill Lactobacillus acidophilus and since high oxalate alters pH and antioxidant levels; which means gut problems can cause high oxalates, but high oxalates can cause degradation of the gut.
 Another particular type of organism called oxalobacter formigenes that lives in the colon relies solely on oxalate for its energy.
 One study found that adequate colonization of oxalobacter was associated with a 70% reduction in risk for developing a recurrent oxalate kidney stone.
 Therefore, insufficient numbers of this organism may encourage elevated levels.
 Oxalobacter formigenes can be found in some specialized forms of probiotics and may be used to reduce oxalate levels.

 - Leaky gut allows oxalates to break through the gut barrier and be absorbed in higher numbers.

 - Fructose is converted to oxalates, so high levels of fructose may contribute.